aeriaframework/docs/aeria/http.md

 })
 ```

-If streaming from inside a callback is still needed, then the `stream: true` must be passed to indicate the response stream shouldn't be ended immediately after the callback returns.
+If streaming from inside a callback is still needed, then the `stream: true` option must be passed to indicate the response stream shouldn't be ended immediately after the callback returns.

 ```typescript
 router.POST('/convertToMp3', (context) => {